Joseon Army: Melee weapons

-Projectile Weapons

 Archery

+Bows and arrows

 Joseon foot soldiers and cavalry often fought as archers with their bows which had a range of 450 m.
 Archers also used the pyeonjeon, a short arrow, and the tongah to help guide it as part of the standard kit of Chosun era archers.
 They can fire at an extended range of 350 meters and flatter trajectories with a faster velocity and penetrating power than regular arrows.
 Their quivers held 20 arrows and 10 pyeonjeon arrows.

-They also used repeating crossbows and crossbows.
+Crossbows

+Various types of crossbows were used such as the repeating crossbows.
+Various types of crossbows were used, and there is a record that crossbows were used along with bigyeokjincheonroe in the Battle of Haengju, one of the three battles of the Japanese invasions of Korea.
+In addition, in Hwaseong, Suwon, Gyeonggi-do, which was built as a new city by King Jeongjo in the late Joseon Dynasty, separate gatehouses (Seojangdae and Seonodae) that could fire crossbows were built, showing that it was an important weapon used in battle.

 Gunpowder

 In 1395, several weapons were in use: a series of cannons called the daejanggunpo, ijanggunpo, and samjanggunpo, a shell-firing mortar called the jillyeopo, a series of yuhwa, juhwa, and chokcheonhwa rockets, which were the forerunners of the singijeon, and a signal gun called the shinpo.
 These cannons improved during Taejong's rule.
-Among the people responsible for the developments was Choe Hae-san, son of Choe Mu-seon.
+Among the people responsible for the developments was Ch'oe Haesan, son of Ch'oe Musŏn.
 Yi Si-ae's Rebellion was the first time in Joseon history the Joseon Army utilized many different kinds of (gunpowder) weapons.
 Weapons, including the shield walls for defending against chongtong and chongtong to destroy the shield walls and hwacha for significant damage in massive fire combats during battles of Yi Si-ae's Rebellion.
 During the Imjin War, they mainly used the cannon in siege action and defending castles.
 The Nanjung ilgi says that many captured and used by the Japanese realized their full potential.
 There were few instances of Koreans employing artillery in the field, with largely ineffective results.
 Some irregular Korean units with government-supplied weapons fired explosive shells from mortars, but this occurred only in isolated instances.